Believing Their Own Lies: He swiftly abandons their actual reasons for being in Dubai in favor of stopping Konrad, so he can be a hero.

 Deadpan Snarker: Pretty much the first thing you learn about him is that he cracks jokes constantly.

-Walker: Lugo, do you even listen to the shit that comes out of your mouth?
-Lugo: No, sir.
-I believe it messes with my rhythm.
+Walker: Lugo, do you ever actually hear the shit comin' out of your mouth?
+Lugo: No, I do not, sir.
+I find it messes with my rhythm.

 Death by Irony: Over the course of the game, he grows to prioritize the mission tasked to Adams and himself by Walker over saving the lives of the civilians they were initially sent in to assess.
 He is hanged by a lynch mob of those very same civilians.